hay-kot/scaffold/docs/docs/templates/config-reference.md

 ### `path`

-The relative path to the file to inject into from the output directory
+The relative path to the file to inject into from the output directory.
+Path may be a literal or a template.

 ### `at`